maziac/asm-api-doc-tool/README.md

 The documentation tool works with the list and label files created by sjasmplus.

-First you need to create a list file with sjasmplus from your sources.
-E.g. (main.asm and main.list are just exemplary file names):
+You create those e.g. with (main.asm and main.list are just exemplary file names):

 ~~~
 sjasmplus --lst=main.list --exp=export.labels main.asm